Diseases & Conditions

 When should I see a doctor for a rotator cuff tear?

-Early diagnosis and treatment of a rotator cuff tear may prevent symptoms such as loss of strength and loss of motion from setting in.
+Early diagnosis and treatment of a rotator cuff tear may prevent symptoms such as loss of strength and/or loss of motion.

-If your primary physician has already made the diagnosis, an orthopaedic surgeon can review both surgical and nonsurgical options and start treatment.
+If your primary physician has already made the diagnosis, an orthopaedic surgeon can review both surgical and nonsurgical options, and start treatment.

 The majority of rotator cuff tears can be treated nonsurgically using one or more of these treatments: